ShubhamDani-dev/Order-Execution-Engine/README.md

 A robust order execution engine with DEX routing and WebSocket status updates for trading on Solana DEXs.

-## 🎯 Design Decisions

-## 🎯 Order Type Choice: Market Orders
+## Order Type Choice: Market Orders

-**Why Market Orders?** Market orders were chosen as the primary implementation because they provide the most comprehensive demonstration of the entire execution pipeline with immediate execution, real-time DEX routing decisions, and clear status progression through all system components.
+Market orders were chosen as the primary implementation because they provide the most comprehensive demonstration of the entire execution pipeline with immediate execution, real-time DEX routing decisions, and clear status progression through all system components.

-**Extension Strategy:** The architecture easily extends to other order types:
+The architecture easily extends to other order types:

 - **Limit Orders**: Already implemented - waits for target price to be reached before executing as market order
 - **Sniper Orders**: Already implemented - waits for launch time before executing as market order

-## 🏗️ Architecture
+## Architecture

 ### Core Components